 Some very formidable opponents are arrayed on the other side.
 The Garbage Industry is politically powerful.
 They have wormed their way into the hearts of every city council with the argument that never fails – money and power.
 In many or most cities of the US, garbage service is assigned to a monopoly franchise to a single company.
 There is no logical reason for this franchise, but there is a political one.
 The franchised companies are often granted unbelievable contracts of a type that are found nowhere else, called “evergreen” because they never expire.
 They are signed, by the city treasurer, for ten or twenty years.
 Every year, they are renewed for ten or twenty more years.
 So if the city wants to look for another company or to put its contract out for competitive bidding, it can’t.
 It has to buy out ten or twenty years of fat contracts first.
 As if this were not enough, it is common for the franchised garbage company to kick back a portion – ten or fifteen percent – of its collection fees to the city council for a slush fund that is very useful to councilpeople.
 I estimate that in California, the kickback is $300 million a year for all cities.
 The numbers are hard to find.
 There is no legal reason for this unusual kind of kickback.
 It is a tax on the citizenry, disguised as something else.
 The cities are so eager for this rich freshet of unearned money to continue that they often pass a law that elevates garbage collection to a height enjoyed by no other utility.
 Every citizen is forced to hire the garbage company whether they want to or not.
 And if they don’t pay their bill, the city will pay the bill for them and then put a lien on the citizen’s property, forcing the citizen to pay or jeopardize his property.

 In recent decades, the garbage industry has found an amazing new way to greenwash its operations.
-The environmental movement discovered the enormous flow of garbage headed for dumps in the 1960′s and desperately searched for a solution.
+The environmental movement discovered the enormous flow of garbage headed for dumps in the 1960’s and desperately searched for a solution.
 Theirs was the first one that came to mind; try to find uses for all that garbage.
 The result was called recycling and at first it made sense.
 But it relied on a fact that could not quickly be changed, namely that the flow of garbage was a given.
 Today, Zero Waste analysis offers an alternative to maintaining the flow of garbage so recycling no longer makes logical sense.
 The flow of garbage is not a given, but a disaster that can be changed.
 Has this made recycling disappear as a solution?
 Not at all.
 The garbage industry realized decades ago that recycling is a gift from heaven to their destructive propaganda.
 They support recycling to the hilt, providing money for recyclers’ salaries, for conferences, for political campaigns and for everything needed by a powerful industry that has discovered a powerful lobbying technique that pays off like a slot machine.
 Today, recycling means something quite different.
 It means that garbage is wholesome and fragrant because after something is worn down, thrown away and handed over to the garbage company for a hefty fee, it can still be recycled.
 The garbage can be jumped on, shredded, smashed to bits and a few pieces of glass or copper can be extracted and held up for the world to see.
 “Look world, no more garbage!”
-While behind the scenes, the flow of worn out, obsoleted, shoddy goods continues to flow into the dumps and incinerators in gigantic rivers.
+Recycling began as a heresy, emerged as a dogma and then transformed into a religion.
+Meanwhile, behind the scenes, the flow of worn out, obsoleted, shoddy goods continues to flow into the dumps and incinerators in gigantic rivers.

 That is the struggle of the Zero Waste Institute.
 To turn around the deceptions, the propaganda and the institutionalized immobilization of will felt by the public.
 To shine a light in the dark and reveal the outlines of a beautiful theory of remaking industry, commerce and society so that the garbage goes away.
 The public resists – because the propaganda for perpetual garbage creation is relentless.
 But it all has to change.
 Join us in this struggle.